|Previous Index Next How To Use|

 By using ODBC or ADO connectivity, you can transfer data to and from any other database engine.

 In this topic

 User Interface Overview

-As you can see in the above example, we have connected to a Microsoft SQL Server source database (1) and are connected to NexusDB database called "Northwind_in_v3" (2).
-Both schemas are fetched (3 & 4) and one table mapping has been made (4).
+As you can see in the above example, we have connected to a Firebird source database (1) and are connected to NexusDB database called "ADGSample" (2).
+In both sections, the tables are fetched (3 & 4) and a few table mappings have been made (4).

 Keep Current Connection confirmation dialog